trexfeathers/trexfeathers.github.io/content/software_development/excel/dynamic_lists.md

 whenever the structure changes.
 If you are maintaining a small number of reports and/or the structure does not change regularly then rebuilding each report may not be an issue.
-However, as the number of reports or the frequency of restructuring increases the process can become very time consuming.
+However, as the number of reports or the frequency of restructuring increases the process can become very time-consuming.

 Here I will demonstrate how report structure can be automated from a master structure list.
 Here a master list: